shtoystack/docker-guacamole/README.md

 Alpine | N/A | guacamole:1.5.1-alpine

 # What's new / Changelog
+**2023-04-17** - Updated to Guacamole 1.5.1 Release.
+The previous build was done with 1.5.1 Release Candidtate only.
+Make sure to purege older extensions (1.4.0, 1.5.0, etc.. from the /config/guacamole/extensions and extensions-available directories before restarting the container.

 **2023-04-11** - Updated to Guacamole 1.5.1.
 This is a bugfix release that addresses regressions noted in the 1.5.0 release.
 For a full list of all changes in this release, please see the [changelog](https://guacamole.apache.org/releases/1.5.1/#changelog).

 **2023-04-02** - Updated to S6 Overlay 3.1.4.2.